Tri-State Crematory scandal: Litigation

 Several claims remain in Tennessee.
 Claims that are being handled by plaintiffs' attorney Bill Brown and by Terri Crawford have been dismissed by Judge Neil Thomas and the dismissal upheld by the Tennessee Court of Appeals.
 Brown and Crawford have requested the Tennessee Supreme Court to review the dismissal of the claims.
 Stuart James represents Brent Marsh in these appeals and the Tennessee Supreme Court has denied the request for appeal.
 The cases are dismissed pursuant to the legal findings of the Tennessee Court of Appeals in the Crawford v.
 Buckner Rush & Marsh decision.

 Brown, on behalf of certain plaintiffs living in Bradley County, also fought to require Brent Marsh to testify in court on the claims that remain in the Bradley County Circuit Court in Cleveland, Tennessee.
 Brown asserted that it was time for Marsh to tell family members what happened to their loved ones' bodies, offering an explanation of what he did and what happened to those bodies.

-Judge Neil Thomas, to whom the Tennessee civil cases were specially assigned, held that Marsh had waived his Fifth Amendment privilege upon pleading guilty to more than 700 felony counts in the State of Georgia.
-After consulting with his client's criminal law lawyers, Ken Poston and Ron Cordova, Stuart James argued that the circumstances of the claim permitted Marsh to continue to assert his Fifth Amendment privilege.
-Judge Thomas' ruling that Marsh had waived his privilege was appealed to the Tennessee Court of Appeals with the Court of Appeals reversing and remanding the issue of the Fifth Amendment to Judge Thomas for further consideration.
-The Court of Appeals held that Marsh could assert his Fifth Amendment privilege in any testimony subject to review by Judge Thomas.
+Judge Neil Thomas, to whom the Tennessee civil cases were specially assigned, held that Marsh had waived his Fifth Amendment right upon pleading guilty to more than 700 felony counts in the State of Georgia.
+After consulting with his client's criminal law lawyers, Ken Poston and Ron Cordova, Stuart James argued that the circumstances of the claim permitted Marsh to continue to assert his Fifth Amendment right.
+Judge Thomas' ruling that Marsh had waived his right was appealed to the Tennessee Court of Appeals with the Court of Appeals reversing and remanding the issue of the Fifth Amendment to Judge Thomas for further consideration.
+The Court of Appeals held that Marsh could assert his Fifth Amendment right in any testimony subject to review by Judge Thomas.
 No further testimony has been solicited by Brown.

 Walker County, Georgia also sued the Marsh family to recover the cost of its investigation into the incidents on the Marsh property.
 Walker County claimed that it was entitled to recover almost $2 million resulting from its investigation.
 Frank Jenkins and Stuart James represented the Marsh defendants in this litigation which resulted in the Walker County Superior Court, Judge Smith sitting specially, dismissing the claims.
 The Georgia Court of Appeals heard oral argument and issued an opinion upholding the dismissal of the claims.
 Walker County, through its attorneys Coppedge & Evans, amended its complaint to allege that Walker County was cleaning up an environmental hazard and is therefore entitled to recover damages.
 The environmental claim was also dismissed by Judge Smith, and the issues regarding the environmental claim are currently pending in the Georgia Court of Appeals.